Cradle Cap (Seborrheic Dermatitis)

 Why does my child have cradle cap?

-The same redness or scaly spots on the scalp can also happen behind the ears, inside the ears, in the eyebrows, and on the sides of the nostrils.
+Cradle cap doesn’t just affect the scalp.
+Similar redness and flaky patches can appear behind the ears, inside the ears, in the eyebrows, on the sides of the nostrils

 How do I fix cradle cap?

-The best treatments for cradle cap are medicated dandruff shampoos, but all of them burn if they get in the eyes.
-So, I usually start gently with babies using mineral oil or baby oil.
+The most effective treatments for cradle cap are medicated dandruff shampoos, but these can sting if they get in the eyes.
+That’s why I usually recommend starting gently with mineral oil or baby oil for babies.

 For mild cradle cap: